 - Avoid mouthwashes that contain alcohol.
 A baking soda and/or salt with warm water mouth rinse (2 level teaspoons of baking soda or 1 level teaspoon of salt in an eight ounce glass of warm water) is recommended 4 times daily.

 - If your mouth becomes dry, eat moist foods, drink plenty of fluids (6-8 glasses), and suck on sugarless hard candy.

 - Avoid smoking and chewing tobacco, drinking alcoholic beverages and citrus juices.

 Loss or Thinning of Scalp and Body Hair (Alopecia)

 Your hair may become thin, brittle, or may fall out.
 This typically begins two to three weeks after treatment starts.
 This hair loss can be all body hair, including pubic, underarm, legs/arms, eyelashes, and nose hairs.
 The use of scarves, wigs, hats and hairpieces may help.
 Hair generally starts to regrow soon after treatment is completed.
 Remember your hair helps keep you warm in cold weather, so a hat is particularly important in cold weather or to protect you from the sun.

-Urinary retention (being unable to urinate even when you feel that you need to) can develop.
+- Urinary retention: This is the inablity to urinate even when you feel that you need to.
 If you notice you are unable to urinate, you should call your healthcare team right away or go to the emergency room to be evaluated.

 Sexual & Reproductive Concerns